-We would need non-calorie substitutes: a veritable "Holy Grail" that researchers have been chasing for decades: and someone may have found what we're looking for.
+Non-caloric substitutes would be needed: a real "Holy Grail" that researchers have been chasing for decades: and someone may have found what we are looking for.

 Sweetness from citrus

-A revolutionary discovery that could give the food industry new opportunities to produce foods and beverages with a low content of XNUMX/XNUMX cup sugar and a sweetness comparable to the present one.
+A revolutionary discovery that could give the food industry new opportunities to produce foods and drinks with a low content of cup sugar and a sweetness comparable to the present one.

 Associate Professor of Food Sciences Yu Wang, who led the project, is thrilled with the results.
 He has good reason, they are amazing: they revealed from the study of 11 varieties of citrus fruits 8 new sweeteners or compounds that improve sweetness.